jackmschroeder/Election-Analytics/Posts/reflection.md

 Needless to say, there is a lot to unpack from this election.
 What I want to do from here is offer some hypotheses as to where and why my model was wrong and propose or conduct tests to evaluate those beliefs.

-Two simple hypotheses arose from looking at prediction error:
+Two hypotheses arose from looking at prediction error:

-H1: *Model error was geographically distributed, with higher error in the Southeast.*
+H1: *Disparities in political geography led model error to be geographically distributed, with higher error in the Southeast.*

+Certain predictors may have had geographic quirks that resulted in bad predictions.
+For instance, pollsters may have systematically undercounted certain voters in Midwestern states or misjudged demographic intentions in the Southeast.

-H2: *Model error was ideologically distributed, with higher error for redder states.*
+H2: *Increases in polarization led model error to be ideologically distributed, with higher error for redder states.*

+It may be the case that the country is getting more polarized, with red states trending redder and blue states trending bluer.
+The model may not have been able to account for this if the trend increased since 2016.

 Both of these hypotheses can be initially tested through visuals.